 A community land trust achieves permanent, long-term housing affordability through the use of a ground lease.
-CLT homebuyers purchase only the house, and enter into a 99-year Ground Lease with Rondo CLT for the exclusive use of the land.
+CLT home buyers purchase only the house, and lease the land for just $15 each month.

 Rondo CLT’s Ground Lease states that when a CLT homeowner decides to sell their home, the house is sold to another low to moderate-income household for the original purchase price plus 25% of any appreciation in the home’s value.